Ten experiences you shouldn’t miss in Meigs County Ohio

 Special to the Meigs Independent Press from Perry Varnadoe, Meigs County Economic Director

-We often take for granted the wonderful and unique experiences right here in Meigs County for residents and visitors alike.
-This list of ten is by no means a top ten list, nor is it the only ten, but its a great ten to start with for the sights, tastes, and heritage of Meigs County.
+We often take for granted the wonderful and unique experiences right here in Meigs County for residents and visitors alike, in fact, Ohio, in general, has amazing things for everyone to be a part of or go to, from Short North restaurants to activity areas for kids.
+This list of ten is by no means a top ten list, nor is it the only ten, but it’s a great ten to start with for the sights, tastes, and heritage of Meigs County.
 Have you been, done, or tasted all 10?

 The Waterfall at Forked Run